IndieCoderMM/algo-lab/Game-of-life/README.md

 # ⚙ Rules

-Each square (cell) on the grid can be either _Alive_ or _Dead_.
-They evolve according to the following rules:
+Each cell on the grid can be either _Alive_ or _Dead_ according to the following rules:

 ### 1. Survival